kylegilman/video-embed-thumbnail-generator/readme.txt

 Use <a href="http://mediaarea.net/en/MediaInfo">MediaInfo</a> to get really detailed information about your media files.

+If your theme loads FitVids.js, it will break playback in Firefox.
+If you can figure out how to prevent your theme from loading FitVids.js you will not miss it.

 = Why does my video have to download completely before it starts playing? =

 mp4/m4v/mov files have something called a moov atom that gives the video player information about the content of the video (dimensions, duration, codecs, etc).
 Depending on the program you used to make your video, the moov atom can be at the beginning or the end of the file.
 Most video players will wait until they find the moov atom before starting playback.
 Otherwise it doesn't know how to display the information it's downloading.
 If it's at the beginning of the file, playback starts very soon after the user hits the play button.
 If it's at the end of the file, the whole video has to download before playback starts.